Shivani7795/Shivani7795/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science Engineering at AGM College of engineering and technology .
-- 💼 &nbsp; Doing Internship at X-Workz .
+- 💼 &nbsp; Currently doing Internship at X-Workz .
 - 🌱 &nbsp; Learning more about Cloud Architecture and Artificial Intelligence.
 - ✍️ &nbsp; Constantly looking to solve real-world problems through clean, maintainable code.